Bob Biswas: Plot

 Bob pays his dues to Kali Da and returns home.
 It is revealed that Boss, Jishu and Kharaj are associated with Ustaad.
 Boss provides Ustaad with a polaroid picture of Bob who has been killing associates of Ustaad.
-Ustaad contracts Bob's kill to Dhonu but Dhonu immediately rejects and is instantly killed by one of the Ustaad's henchmen.
+Ustaad contracts Dhonu to kill Bob but Dhonu immediately rejects and is instantly killed by one of the Ustaad's henchmen.
 Two of Ustaad's henchmen visit Bob in his home at night and torture him, breaking his right hand and killing Mary and Benny in the fighting process.
 Bob manages to kill both men.
 Bob is then arrested by Indira but is released as ordered by Indira's boss.
 Bob visits Jishu and Kharaj and kills Kharaj when enquiring about Ustaad.
 Jishu takes Bob to Ustaad where Bob kills several of Ustaad's henchmen.
 Ustaad also known as Doctor Uncle then presents Mini who is now addicted to Blue.
 Ustaad tells her to kill Bob in exchange for a stash of Blue so she can pass in exams and become a doctor.
 In the process, Ustaad agrees to have ordered the murder of Mary and Benny and after a struggling fight Bob finally kills Ustaad.
 Six months later, Bob and Mini visit Mary & Benny's graves and do not talk much as Mini is still angry and unforgiving towards Bob for what happened.
-After Mini leaves, Bob receives a photo of his target Vidya Bagchi from Kahaani on his phone which he happily accepts.
+After Mini leaves, Bob receives a photo of his new target on his phone, which he happily accepts.